Steven Kotler

-Steven Kotler is an American author, journalist, and entrepreneur.
-He is best known for his non-fiction books, including Abundance, A Small Furry Prayer, West of Jesus, Bold, The Rise of Superman and Stealing Fire.
+Steven Kotler is an American author, journalist and entrepreneur.
+He is best known for his nonfiction books, including Abundance, A Small Furry Prayer, West of Jesus, Bold, The Rise of Superman and Stealing Fire.

 Early life and education

 Kotler was born in Chicago, Illinois.
 After attending Orange High School in Cleveland, Ohio, he graduated from the University of Wisconsin, Madison in 1989 with degrees in English and creative writing.
 In 1993, he received an MA in creative writing from Johns Hopkins University.